Matheuslucena/dostock/README.md

 ###### Dostock

-A simple inventory management system using tecnologies such as Spring Boot, Postgres, React.js and Docker
+A simple inventory management system using tecnologies such as Spring Boot, Postgres, Gradle, React.js and Docker